Rosana de Oliveira Gomes, Ph.D in Astrophysics and Data Scientist, on how to transition into a data science career.

 Being a Women in Data Science, do you have any advice for our female changemakers?

 We grow up in a society that still says what women should wear, how they should speak, and what kind of jobs we should take.
 Knowing who you are and where you want to go is a muscle to be exercised.
-There will always be people doubting what you can do, trying to put you in lower positions than you deserve, or giving the credit of your work to male colleagues.
+There will always be people doubting what you can do, trying to put you in lower positions than you deserve, or giving the credit for your work to male colleagues.

 It is important to understand that it is not a war in which opposite genders are enemies, but a matter of knowing your value as a professional regardless of it.
 My advice to all female changemakers out there is to make sure that the place where you work is a place that values people equally.
 Always pay attention to how men and women are treated in the environments that you choose to put yourself into.
 Are female data scientists in leadership positions?
-Do women receive recognition about technical work or are they doing mostly management?
+Do women receive recognition for technical work or are they doing mostly management?
 Are the opinions and ideas of female employees heard and acknowledged?

 How did the Omdena experience help you in securing the job?
 How can someone in the Omdena community make the best out of this experience?